 Postgradual training institutes on psychotherapy

 Institutes offering postgradual training in psychotherapy are licensed by the Federal Office for Public Health.
 All training institutes – there are approx. 40 recognised institutes in Switzerland – are privately financed; they receive no subsidies from the public hand.
 No institute has so far been integrated in an institution of higher education.
-For the time being, they have been accredited on a provisional basis and are awaiting final accreditation until 2018.
+For graduates with a medical degree who specialise in Psychiatry and Psychotherapy the Federal Law on the university medical professions (MedBG) applies.

-Psychotherapy modalities are accepted as long as they are executed by a psychotherapist listed on the general register of health insurances.
+Psychotherapy modalities are accepted as long as they are executed by a psychotherapist listed on the general register of health insurances (PsyReg).
 To be included on that list, psychotherapists have to fulfil strict criteria.

 Facts and figures